Marvin Heemeyer: Bulldozer repurposing and construction

-Specifications

-Heemeyer used this armor-plated Komatsu D355A bulldozer to destroy 13 buildings in Granby, Colorado.

 The bulldozer was a modified Komatsu D355A, which he referred to as the "MK Tank" (or "Marv's Komatsu Tank") in audio recordings, fitted with makeshift composite armor plating covering the cabin, engine, and parts of the tracks.
 Three external explosions and more than 200 rounds of ammunition fired at the bulldozer had no effect on it.

 For outside views, the bulldozer was fitted with several video cameras linked to two monitors mounted on the vehicle's dashboard.
 The cameras were protected on the outside by 3 in shields of clear bulletproof polycarbonate.
 Compressed-air nozzles were fitted to blow dust away from the video cameras.

 Three rifles, including a .50 BMG rifle, were mounted in the vehicle.
 At the time of the demolition it also contained three handguns and enough food and water to last a week.